Information Technology Services

 Fordham IT Customer Care is located on both the Rose Hill and Lincoln Center campuses.
 Support is available for your computer’s operating system, initial computer setup, software applications, account claiming via my.fordham.edu, e-mail access, or wired and wireless network connections.
 You can reach the IT Customer Care by phone, e-mail, visit or online service request form.

-In person help is available by visiting the IT Customer Care Centers, which in addition to the above services also provide warrantee hardware support for select vendor.
+In person help is available by visiting the IT Customer Care Centers, which in addition to the above services also provides in warrantee hardware support for select vendors.

 Rose Hill Campus: McGinley Center Rm229 8am-8pm, M-F